p0ns/chauchera-new/contrib/README.md

 ---------------------

 ### [Debian](/contrib/debian) ###
-Contains files used to package chauchad/chaucha-qt for Debian-based Linux systems.
-If you compile chauchad/chaucha-qt yourself, there are some useful files here.
+Contains files used to package chauchad/chauchera for Debian-based Linux systems.
+If you compile chauchad/chauchera yourself, there are some useful files here.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Notes on getting Gitian builds up and running using KVM.

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing Chaucha Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing Chauchera [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.